 Case 1: Targeted Bolt Load for Operating Gasket Stress & Hydraulic Load

 This example begins with a 6-inch, Class 150, A105 welding neck flange.
 There are eight 3/4-inch diameter stud bolts.
 The ASME B16.21 6-inch gasket has a contact outer and inner diameter of 8.50 inches and 6.62 inches, respectively.
 The design pressure and temperature are 200 pounds per square inch gauge (psig) at 400 F. The operating gasket stress is taken as 3,000 pounds per square inch (psi).
 Equation 1 provides the short form torque equation for a given bolt load and diameter.

 The nut factor selected for the torque evaluation is 0.175.
 Please note, this value is provided as an example only.
 The best available value should always be used to account for the particular lubrication used (or lack thereof) and the condition of the bolt.
-The best results are obtained by
+The best results are obtained by actual testing.

 Now evaluate the initial bolt-up load (FBO) to retain a 3,000 psi gasket stress, after the hydraulic pressure has been applied.
 This is the sum of FG (bolt load for gasket stress) and FH (bolt load for hydraulic pressure).

 To evaluate the stress (SB) in a given bolt at this load, use the tensile stress area of the bolt, not the nominal area.
 The tensile stress area of a 3/4-inch 10 UNC stud bolt is 0.3345 in2.
 The tensile stress in a given bolt is evaluated in Equation 5.

 Considering only the targeted gasket and hydraulic load , the bolt stress is well below its 70 F yield stress of 105,000 psi.
 Now evaluate the considerations given in Part 1.